wasdJens/software-engineering-toolbox/docusaurus-docs/docs/software-engineering/intro.md

 ## Lets get started!

 With docusaurus (Which I use to power this website) you can easily jump to the next topic by clicking on the `Next` button below.
-We start with a simple definition what even is Software Engineering.
+We start with a simple introduction to what even is Software Engineering.